 It's always about willpower when you learn some language yourself.
 And of course my willpower didn't last long — I stopped somehow-active learning japanese after two years or even less.
 Well, actually I just had too many things to watch, read and play — that's what I call passive learning.
 I started watching slice-of-life anime without subtitles, then playing RPGs on japanese, reading raw manga etc. Another turning point was a Little Busters VN.
 After reading it I realised that visual novels can boost your japanese dictionary and reading skills like nothing else (and, of course, I fell in love with Key).
 After hundred of hours spent on VNs I decided to try myself in JLPT and passed N2 without any troubles in 2013.
 Following, N1 next year.

-Finally, I wanna finish this story with these words: "I absolutely have no regrets".
+Finally, I wanna finish this story with these words: "I have absolutely no regrets".